Photo by Tim Standing

-Two years in the making, Euphoria has been developed in consultation with regional South Australian
+Two years in the making, Euphoria has been developed in consultation with regional South Australian communities.

-  communities.

-  We’re proud to have Chris Burns; SA Mental Health Commissoner as our Ambassador
+We’re proud to have Chris Burns; SA Mental Health Commissioner as our Ambassador.

 To book a Shows for Schools performance, please download the booking form below:

 If you are interested in your classroom participating in workshops check out this document:

 Have a read through our T&Cs to ensure you’ve got all the information you need: